 |Cory Young Bio|

-Cory Young has coached throws for two years at the University of Miami after joining the program in the fall of 2012.
+Cory Young coaches throws at the University of Miami, joining the program in the fall of 2012.

 The 2014 season was strong for Young's throwers.
 Lea Johnson and Amber Monroe qualified for the NCAA Outdoor Championships, while Isaiah Simmons and Gian Piero Ragonesi earned spots in the NCAA East Preliminary.